<< Yesterday

 2014 In his first and only start of the season, Masahiro Yamamoto becomes Japan's oldest winning pitcher, tossing five scoreless innings in the Chunichi Dragons' 6-0 victory over Hanshin at the Nagoya Dome.
 At the age of 49 years, 25 days, the southpaw screwballer surpasses Shinji Hamazak, who was credited with a win with Hankyu in 1950 when he was 48 years and four months old, 125 days younger than Jamie Moyer, the oldest professional player to win a game, accomplishing the feat with the Rockies in 2012.

 2014 The Rangers, declining to comment on the nature of the matter, announce that Ron Washington has resigned as the team's manager to attend to a personal and off-field matter.
-The 62-year-old skipper, who Tim Bogar will replace through the end of the season on an interim basis, ends his eight-season tenure with Texas with a 664-611 win-loss record, leading the club to three playoff appearances and two trips to the World Series.
+The 62-year-old skipper, whom Tim Bogar will replace through the end of the season on an interim basis, ends his eight-season tenure with Texas with a 664-611 win-loss record, leading the club to three playoff appearances and two trips to the World Series.

 2015 Mets right-hander Bartolo Colon, extending his streak to 22 consecutive scoreless innings, shuts out Miami, 6-0.
 The 42-year-old Dominican hurler’s performance will be best remembered for his behind-the-back flip, throwing out Justin Bour in the sixth inning of the Marlins Park contest.

-2019 At LeLacheur Park, Yusniel Padron-Artiles, the Red Sox's 22nd-round pick last season, strikes out 12 straight batters in the Lowell Spinners' 2-1, walk-off win over the Batavia Muckdogs in the New York-Penn League semifinal series.
+2019 At LeLacheur Park, Yusniel Padron-Artiles, the Red Sox's 22nd-round pick last season, strikes out 12 straight batters in the Lowell Spinners' walk-off 2-1 win over the Batavia Muckdogs in the New York-Penn League semifinal series.
 The 21-year-old Cuban native, who pitched six scoreless innings of one-hit ball in relief, breaks both a major league and minor league record for whiffing consecutive batters, surpassing a big-league mark of 10 established by Mets' right-hander Tom Seaver in 1970.

 (Ed.
 Note: Brewers' Corbin Burnes and Phillies' Aaron Nola both equaled Seaver's mark in 2021)